Generic Name: clindamycin phosphate and benzoyl peroxide

 Severe colitis has occurred following oral and parenteral administration of clindamycin with an onset of up to several weeks following cessation of therapy.
 Antiperistaltic agents such as opiates and diphenoxylate with atropine may prolong and/or worsen severe colitis.
 Severe colitis may result in death.

 Studies indicate toxin(s) produced by Clostridia is one primary cause of antibiotic-associated colitis.
 The colitis is usually characterized by severe persistent diarrhea and severe abdominal cramps and may be associated with the passage of blood and mucus.
 Stool cultures for Clostridium difficile and stool assay for C. difficile toxin may be helpful diagnostically.

 Ultraviolet Light and Environmental Exposure

-Minimize sun exposure following drug application [See Nonclinical Toxicology (13.1)].
+Minimize sun exposure including use of tanning beds or sun lamps following drug application [see Nonclinical Toxicology (13.1)].

 Clinical Studies Experience

 Because clinical trials are conducted under prescribed conditions, adverse reaction rates observed in the clinical trial may not reflect the rates observed in practice.
-Because clinical trials are also conducted under widely varying conditions, adverse reactions observed in the clinical trials of a drug cannot always be directly compared to rates in the clinical trials of another drug.
-The adverse reaction information from clinical trials does, however, provide a basis for identifying the adverse reactions that appear to be related to drug use and for approximating rates.
+Because clinical trials are also conducted under widely varying conditions, adverse reactions observed in the clinical trials of a drug cannot always be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

 The following selected adverse reactions occurred in less than 0.2% of patients treated with Acanya Gel: application site pain (0.1%); application site exfoliation (0.1%); and application site irritation (0.1%).